STEM-ENRG/javascript_practice/README.md

 You can either unzip the files or clone the repository on github

 ## Unzip files
 Navigate to where you want to add these files on your computer.
-Then click on the files to unzip them.
+Drag and drop the unzipped file.
+Then double click on the zipped file to unzip.

 ## Clone the Repository
 Open VSCode, Then go to Terminal --> New Terminal